ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 vehicles, offering both enhanced remote control flight (via a number of intelligent flight modes) and execution of fully autonomous missions.

-As part of the `DroneCode Software Platform <https://www.dronecode.org/dronecode-software-platform>`__ it works seamlessly with Ground Control Station software that can monitor vehicle telemetry and perform powerful mission planning activities.
+As part of the wider ArduPilot software platform it works seamlessly with Ground Control Station software that can monitor vehicle telemetry and perform powerful mission planning activities.
 It also benefits from other parts of the DroneCode platform, including